In the guide

 - be valid.
 An EPC is valid if it was entered on to the register no more than 10 years before the date it is made available or until a newer EPC is produced and registered, whichever is earlier.
 For buildings of over 1,000 m2 the EPC is valid for seven years

-Where the EPC relates to a Green Deal property, the EPC must also provide specified information in relation to each Green Deal plan that is attached to the property.
-The EPC does not need to provide this information for plans that have been paid in full.
+[*Where the EPC relates to a property that has funded improvements through Green Deal finance, which is still outstanding, the EPC must also provide specified information in relation to each Green Deal plan that is attached to the property.
+The EPC does not need to provide this information for plans that have been paid in full.]

 Certification for building units may be based:

-- on a common certification of the whole building for blocks with a common heating system
+- a common certification of the whole building for blocks with a common heating system

-- on the assessment of another representative (building) unit in the same block
+- the assessment of another representative (building) unit in the same block

-- for a building that consists of a single dwelling:
+- for a building that consists of a single dwelling, on:

 A sample EPC in PDF format is available on the GOV.UK website.Back to top